Community Wetland Restoration Grant Program (CWRGP)

 You can learn more about this opportunity by visiting the funder's website.

-- Eligible projects must meet the following general criteria:
+- Eligible Projects: To be eligible for funding, projects must meet the following general criteria:

 - Restoration or preservation of a coastal wetland or coastal stream corridor:

-- Projects must have as a primary goal the restoration or preservation of a coastal wetland – estuarine or vernal pool - or coastal stream corridor in southern California from Point Conception to the Mexican border region, including watersheds in Mexico that drain to the Tijuana River.
+- Projects must have as a primary goal the restoration of a coastal wetland – estuarine or vernal pool - or coastal stream corridor on public land in southern California from Point Conception to the Mexican border region, including watersheds in Mexico that drain to the Tijuana River

 - Projects must have community involvement and an education component.

-- This education linked to a restoration experience builds a community’s capacity for future restoration projects as well as providing numerous positive feedbacks to the community, such as creating a sense of place, fostering stewardship of wetland habitats, and improving environmental awareness.
+- This education linked to a restoration experience provides numerous positive feedbacks to the community, such as creating a sense of place, fostering stewardship of wetland habitats, and improving environmental awareness.

 - The CWRGP is particularly interested in engaging a diverse array of community members in the participating projects.